 Tajikistan has no intention of getting into a direct confrontation with the Taliban.
 Rather, by taking a few more risks than its neighbors, the Tajik leadership is counting on boosting its popularity, both at home and abroad.

-In an increasingly crowded, chaotic, and contested world and marketplace of ideas, the Carnegie Moscow Center offers decisionmakers global, independent, and strategic insight and innovative ideas that advance international peace.
+In an increasingly crowded, chaotic, and contested world and marketplace of ideas, Carnegie Russia Eurasia offers decisionmakers global, independent, and strategic insight and innovative ideas that advance international peace.